New Orleans Louisiana, USA Travel Guide

 Summer heat and humidity

-Stay hydrated, seek air-conditioned spaces, and limit strenuous activity midday.
+Stay hydrated, seek air-climate-controlled areas, and limit strenuous activity midday.

-Heatstroke and dehydration pose health risks during the summer months.
+Heatstroke and dehydration pose health risks in the summer.

 Heavy rainfall during storms